-Gilding Flakes applied to black Crystal Clay is undeniably elegant.
+Gilding Flakes applied to black Epoxy Clay is undeniably elegant.
 This is the 7th tutorial of our 12 Tutorials to Unwrap Your Creativity!

 Here is what you will learn in this tutorial:

-- How to mix Crystal Clay and insert into Nunn Design Bezels
+- How to mix Epoxy Clay and insert into Nunn Design Bezels

-- How to embed Gilding Flakes into the Crystal Clay
+- How to embed Gilding Flakes into the Epoxy Clay

 - How to mix Nunn Design Resin